 The 2035 Comprehensive Plan was adopted by Snohomish County in 2015.
 The Comprehensive Plan serves as a complete policy document that guides County decisions and services on a wide range of topics, including: land use, transportation, parks, housing, and capital facilities.
 Every eight years, Washington State's Growth Management Act requires that cities and counties update their Comprehensive Plans.
 Less extensive revisions are allowed through the docketing process and County-initiated amendment proposals in the years between the major update cycle.

 The Comprehensive Plan consists of five parts:

-The Capital Facilities Plan contains an inventory of the county’s public facilities, establishes level of service standards necessary to support development, and prioritizes facilities needed to support the projected 2035 population.
+- The Capital Facilities Plan (PDF) contains an inventory of the county’s public facilities, establishes level of service standards necessary to support development, and prioritizes facilities needed to support the projected 2035 population.

 Outside of the major update cycle, the Comprehensive Plan is often amended annually to address specific issues identified by the County and public.
 Information on current and past proposals can be obtained from the Docket and County-Initiated Amendments section.